 A study conducted by A.Staffe in the PLOS One Journal studied 24 participants subjected to 24 hours of sleep deprivation.
 They found that the participants exhibited an increased sensitivity to pressure and temperature variations after just one sleepless night.

 This indicates that even a single night of sleep deprivation can impair pain perception and make pain worse at night.

 How Can You Stop Neuropathy Pain At Night?

 Pregabalin is FDA approved for neuropathy.
 These medications can also help improve sleep duration and sleep quality.
 Talk to your doctor about whether these medications would be a good option for you.

-Opioids are occasionally used to treat neuropathy pain, but in general, should be avoided to help treat neuropathy pain at night.
+Opioids are occasionally used to treat neuropathy pain and chronic pain, but in general, should be avoided to help treat neuropathy pain at night.
 Opioids do not help with insomnia and can increase your chance of developing sleep apnea at night.

 - Avoid all distractions.
 Turn off electronic devices when you are about to go to sleep.
 Make sure the room is dark.
 Use a fan or white noise machine to block out noises.